ajnooncstu/CS360_MyAppWithHostDB/README.md

 # MyAppWithHostDB - Node.js with MySQL Database in the Docker Host Example

 ## Overview
-This project demonstrates how to connect a Node.js application running in a Docker container to a MySQL database hosted on the local machine.
+This project demonstrates how to connect a Node.js application running in a Docker container to a MySQL database hosted on the local machine (Amazon Linux 2).
 The application uses the Express framework and performs CRUD operations on a MySQL database.

 ## Prerequisites
-Make sure you have the following installed:
+Make sure you have the following installed in Amazon Linux 2 EC2 Instance:
-- MySQL Server
-- Node.js
+- Git
 - Docker

 ## Setup Instructions